Authorization to Operate (ATO)

 Schedule tests promptly

-The ISSO and project team will set the timing for the required Penetration Testing and Adaptive Capabilities Testing (or, alternatively, a Security Controls Assessment).
-The ISSO reaches out to the PenTest Team and the ACT team to schedule the tests.
+The ISSO and project team will set the timing for the required Penetration Testing and Cybersecurity and Risk Assessment Program (CSRAP) (or, alternatively, a Security Controls Assessment).
+The ISSO reaches out to the PenTest Team and the CSRAP team to schedule the tests.
 As the team works, the timeline and schedule should be shared with the CRA.

 Conduct Penetration Testing